KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/node4_Ch7_the_wall.md

 Shade turns toward the water.

-The horizon is lit.
+The horizon is burgeoning with light.

-Not by the sun—the sun is behind them, low and red.
-This light comes from the west.
-A line of cold white illumination stretching across the curve of the earth.
+Not by the distant sun,low and red.
+It's a line of cold white illumination stretching across the curve of the earth.

 Ships.

 Looks like a flotilla of 3 to 5 vessels.

-The silhouettes are unmistakable: the angular prowl of American destroyers.
-The sloped, aggressive hulls of PLAN frigates.
-They shouldn't be side by side.
-They shouldn't even be in the same theater without shooting at each other.

-But there they are.
-They were united for the first time against one enemy.
+"Unmistakable is the word that comes to mind, the shape of the hulls: angular prowls of American destroyers approaching.
+The equally sloped, aggressive hulls of PLAN frigates.
+They shouldn't be side by side but they are.
+United for the first time against one enemy.

 ---